The word going around these days is that New Year’s resolutions are bogus.

 When you’ve been in a business for years, you can keep doing what works with greater ease because you’ve got the experience and the infrastructure to do it.
 Similarly, new healthy habits become easier to maintain with time.
 And, your body can keep changing in positive ways year after year.

-Some of my clients of 40, 50, 60, even 70 see physical capabilities in their bodies that they never saw before (even when they were in their 20s) because they weren’t as physically active or they didn’t have the best eating habits.
+Some of my clients of 40, 50, 60, and even 70 see physical capabilities in their bodies that they never saw before (even when they were in their 20s) because they weren’t as physically active or they didn’t have the best eating habits.
 It pays to keep a good thing going.

 Top three reasons most women decide to make lasting physical changes: